Flamboyan Arts Fund – Meet the Grantees

 REVITALIZING PUERTO RICO

 Flamboyan Arts Fund

-These organizations are working to preserve and promote the arts island-wide.
-Our open grants process will begin in February 2019.
+These organizations are working to preserve and promote the arts throughout the island.

 This Puerto Rican Contemporary Dance Company was founded in 1998 by Lolita Villanúa, its artistic and executive director, in collaboration with María Teresa Robles, director of its education program.
 Andanza has developed an energetic and valuable educational program that includes classes to more than 300 students of all ages per year.
 Through the project Danza con Andanza, it gives workshops to 400 children and young kids from marginalized sectors and public schools in addition to scholarships.